JSydll/emx-base-stack/Readme.md

 The environment also allows you to expose additional variables to the bitbake environment using the standard Yocto way, via `BB_ENV_EXTRAWHITE="MYVAR1 MYVAR2"`.

+## Contribution

+Feel free to contact me in case you have feature proposals or want to contribute.